Frequently Asked Questions About Commencement

 During the awarding of degrees, graduates will approach the stage and hand their name cards to the faculty announcer.
 When their names are announced, graduates will walk onto the stage, receive their diploma covers, cross the stage to be congratulated by the president and then exit the stage.

-Are name cards needed?Students participating in Commencement should pick up and complete name cards at the Angell College Center Information Desk the week prior to the Commencement Ceremony (or in the Lobby of the Field House on the day of commencement).
+Participating students should pick up and complete name cards and honors cards, if applicable, at the Angell College Center information desk prior to the ceremony (or in the lobby of the Field House on the day of commencement).
 The completed cards will be used when your name is announced during the ceremony.
 If you have a name that might be difficult to pronounce, please provide a phonetic spelling of your name on the card so the reader will be able to correctly enunciate your name as you cross the stage.

 Students who qualify for an honors distinction are to be highly commended for their academic achievements.
 They are recognized during commencement ceremonies and in the commencement program.
 Commencement honors for undergraduate students are estimated based on last semester’s cumulative GPA.
 Actual honors are calculated after commencement (upon receipt of final grades).
 Students also must complete 45 credits graded A–E.